 - a government agency such as Medicare and Medicaid

-- an employer who provides self-insured coverage (this is a health insurance plan offered by or on behalf of an employer to an employee.
+- an employer who provides self-insured coverage (this is a health insurance plan offered by or on behalf of an employer to an employee)

-What Information is on the 1095-C?
+Information on the 1095-C

 Form 1095-C lists information about your employer-provided health insurance.
 In some cases, it also provides information on whether or not you enrolled for the coverage.

-How Do I Use Form 1095-C?
+How to Use Form 1095-C

-You can use the form to report your health insurance information on your efile.com tax return.
+You can use the form to report your health insurance information on your eFile.com tax return.
 However, you don't need to include it with your return; it's simply for your tax records.
 When you go through the efile process, you will be asked questions about your health insurance and the software will automatically check a box reporting your healthcare coverage.

 You may receive more than one 1095-C form if you worked for more than one large employer during the year.

-You may not need to file a tax return only because you received the form.
+You might not need to file a tax return only because you received the form.
 However, you may need to file a tax return if your income is within the IRS filing requirements for your filing status and age.
 Use our FILEucator tax tool to determine whether or not you need to file a tax return.

 You should receive the form by March 4, 2019 for 2018 Tax Returns.
 Though you may not receive the form by the time you are ready to file your tax return, you do not need to wait for the form in order to file your return, especially if you know your health insurance information.
 However, make sure you report your information accurately on your return since the IRS will receive a copy of your 1095-C.

 During the Healthcare section of the tax interview, answer "Yes" for the first question on having health insurance for the entire year and "No" for the second question for having insurance through the Marketplace.
-The efile software will automatically check off a box on your tax return reporting that you had health insurance for the entire year.
+The eFile.com software will automatically check off a box on your tax return reporting that you had health insurance for the entire year.